kickingvegas/12pt-should-be-the-same-everywhere/absoluteMeasurementDPI.md

 * Too many different kinds of displays.

-    Start implementing resolution independing graphics with displays that are 100 PPI or higher.
+    Start implementing resolution independent graphics with displays that are 100 PPI or higher.
 (Prediction: in 5 years all new mobile handsets will have > 160 PPI screens.)

 * Font-hinting gets thrown under a bus.